You Laugh But It’s True: Humor and Institutional Racism in Born a Crime

 Notes for Teachers

 • While a majority of Born a Crime is covered in the lesson plans, there are a few chapters that are skipped because they are not directly related to Trevor’s racial identity development, the focus of the unit.
-In particular, Chapter 7 “Fufi” is Trevor’s story about his pet dog; Chapters 10, 12, and 14 feature Trevor’s romantic interests growing up.
-These chapters do not contain problematic content and, like so many of Noah’s stories, are filled with humorous anecdotes; teachers could still choose to assign these chapters to enhance students’ reading.
+In particular, Chapter 7, "Fufi" is Trevor’s story about his pet dog, and Chapters 10, 12, and 14 feature Trevor’s romantic interests growing up.
+These chapters do not contain problematic content and, like so many of Noah’s stories, are filled with humorous anecdotes; teachers could still choose to assign these chapters as Opportunities for Enrichment to enhance students’ reading.

-• The title of Chapter 15,“Go Hitler!”, is more provocative than its content.
+• The title of Chapter 15, "Go Hitler!", is more provocative than its content.
 The chapter focuses on Noah and his friends, one of whom is actually named Hitler, and how they booked gigs to DJ and dance at parties.
-In this chapter, Noah explains the tradition of names in South Africa and that black people in South Africa were not taught about Hitler and anti-Semitism and the Holocaust like Westerners.
-At the end of the chapter, there is an uncomfortable moment where Trevor and his friends are shouting “Go Hitler!” in support of their friend who is dancing at a gig at a Jewish school.
-There is a lot of rich content to unpack in this chapter related to what shapes our perspective on and notions of history, but because this chapter is a long detour from Trevor’s personal racial identity development and in the interest of classroom instructional time, we have chosen not to craft a lesson around it.
+In this chapter, Noah explains the tradition of names in South Africa and that black people in South Africa were not taught about Hitler, anti-Semitism, and the Holocaust like Westerners.
+At the end of the chapter, there is an uncomfortable moment where Trevor and his friends are shouting "Go Hitler!" in support of their friend who is dancing at a gig at a Jewish school.
+There is a lot of rich content to unpack in this chapter related to what shapes our perspective on and notions of history, but because this chapter is a long detour from Trevor’s personal racial identity development and in the interest of classroom instructional time, there is no lesson for this chapter.

 Lesson Map